-Honors Liaisons serve as a point of connection between students interested in pursuing an Honors Thesis and faculty members who would be suitable Thesis Directors or committee members.
-These Liaisons are invaluable resources for students who know what they want to research and are hoping to connect with faculty who have similar interests.
-Many of our Liaisons also serve as Thesis Directors and can answer most questions about the general process of completing an Honors Thesis.
+Honors liaisons serve as a point of connection between students interested in pursuing an honors thesis and faculty members who would be suitable thesis directors or committee members.
+These liaisons are invaluable resources for students who know what they want to research and are hoping to connect with faculty who have similar interests.
+Many liaisons also serve as thesis directors and can answer most questions about the general process of completing an honors thesis.

-When you have made your decision as to thesis director, he or she will guide you in selecting your other committee members, which must include one additional faculty member from your major department, and one faculty member from another department.
+When you have recruited your thesis director, they will guide you in selecting your other committee members, which must include one additional faculty member from your major department, and one faculty member from another department.
 You have the option of choosing a fourth committee member from any academic department if desired.
-Please note that at least two members of your committee must be tenured or tenure-track faculty members.